EsosPanas/ChainVibe-/README.md

 # ChainVibe - Clanker Token Tracker

-ChainVibe is a web application designed to explore Clanker tokens on the Base blockchain.
-It allows users to search, filter, sort, and export token data, making it easier to track and analyze tokens.
+ChainVibe is a web application designed to explore and analyze Clanker tokens on the Base blockchain.
+It provides tools to track token data, monitor project performance, and visualize trading activity, making it easier for users to understand Clanker's reward distribution and token ecosystem.

 ## Features
+- **Token Exploration**:
-- Search tokens by name or symbol
+  - Search tokens by name or symbol.
-- Filter tokens by creation date (All Dates, Last 7 Days, Last 30 Days)
+  - Filter tokens by creation date (All Dates, Last 7 Days, Last 30 Days).
-- Filter tokens by type (All Types, Clanker V3.1)
+  - Filter tokens by type (All Types, Clanker V3.1).
-- Filter tokens by name length (All Lengths, >10 chars, >20 chars)
+  - Filter tokens by name length (All Lengths, >10 chars, >20 chars).
-- Sort tokens by name, symbol, or creation date
+  - Sort tokens by name, symbol, or creation date.
-- View basic stats: latest token and longest name
+- **Basic Stats**:
+  - Latest token by creation date.
+  - Token with the longest name.
+  - Project with the highest trading volume.
+- **Project & Rewards Tracking**:
+  - Track trading volume, creator earnings (40% of 1% swap fees), and reward status (Claimed/Not Claimed) for each token.
+  - Data sourced from Basescan API and Clanker’s public endpoint.
+- **Interactive Visualization**:
+  - Bar chart displaying trading volume per token using Chart.js.
+- **Additional Tools**:
-- Export filtered tokens to CSV
+  - Export project data to CSV.
-- Toggle between light and dark themes
+  - Toggle between light and dark themes.
-- Pagination to navigate through token pages
+  - Pagination for token navigation.
-- Toast notifications for user actions
+  - Toast notifications for user actions.
-- Scroll-to-top button for better navigation
+  - Scroll-to-top button.
-- Local caching for faster data loading
+  - Local caching for faster loading.
-- Clear filters button to reset all filters
+  - Clear filters button to reset all filters.
-- Mobile-friendly design
+  - Mobile-friendly design.

 ## Live Demo
 Check out the live demo here: [ChainVibe Live](https://esospanas.github.io/ChainVibe-/)